malakhv/S-Dump/README.md

 # S-Dump

-Small program to see and save to external file a dump (like in hex editors) of any file.
+S-Dump (Small Dump) is a small program to see and save to external file a dump (like in hex editors) of any file.
 It useful to investigate file formats and reverse engineering.

 ## Programm options